turbot/steampipe-docs/docs/steampipe_sqlite/query.md

 ## SQLite Data Types
-Unlike Postgres, SQLite does not have [native data types](https://www.sqlite.org/datatype3.html) for date/time, boolean, json, or ip addresses, so these columns are represented as `TEXT` or `NUMBER`.
+Unlike Postgres, SQLite does not have [native data types](https://www.sqlite.org/datatype3.html) for Date/Time, Boolean, JSON, or IP addresses, so these columns are represented as `TEXT` or `NUMBER`.
 While the data types are not supported as native storage types, SQLite does provide functions to manipulate these types of data.

 ### Boolean
 Boolean values are stored as integers: `0` (false) and `1` (true):